texfaq/texfaq.github.io/FAQ-tabacc.md

   ... \> voilà \> ...
 ```

-for:
+for: &hellip;voilà&hellip;
-  &hellip;
-voilà
-&hellip;

-and the internal mechanisms of the [`inputenc`](https://ctan.org/pkg/inputenc) package will put
+and the internal mechanisms of the [`inputenc`](https://ctan.org/pkg/inputenc)
-the right version of the accent command in there.
+package will put the right version of the accent command in there.

 A witty reversal of the roles is introduced by the package
 [`Tabbing`](https://ctan.org/pkg/Tabbing) (note the capital "T"): it provides a